bids-standard/bids-website/docs/extensions/process.md

     to help you with this.

 -   Label your pull requests with your BEP tag
-    (this will signal to the community which are for the specification or associated with a specific BEP)
+    (this will signal to the community which are for the specification or associated with a specific BEP).

 ### Proposed BEP review